Spring Camp – May 14-19 – sold out / Fall Camp – September 10-15 – 3 spots left

 Whether you’re a newbie to trail running, or an experienced trail runner, this camp will ignite your natural response to trail running, connecting you with nature and how incredibly alive and joyful this can make you feel.
 Trail Running has become our passion – the Estes Park area is an incredible area for trail running; challenging, inspiring and breathtaking.
 Miles of trails with choices varying from easy to extremely challenging.
 This is a runner’s paradise, with over 300 days a year of sunshine, clean clear air, and majestic views pretty much whichever way you look.

-For 2018 we have extended these camps to 6 days, running Tuesday afternoon through to Sunday morning.
+For 2019 we continue with our popular extended 6 day camps, running Tuesday afternoon through to Sunday morning.
 The extended duration gives us an opportunity to cover more content than in our previous four day camps.
 Both camps include comfortable accommodation for 5 nights, as well as all meals and drinks.

 Many runners come with an expectation that trail running will be too hard for them – the reality is that it is challenging; however the mental, and spiritual benefits far outweigh the physical challenges, and it takes us back to a natural environment where we can feel more at home.
 If you have never been to a Trail Running Camp before and don’t know what to expect, here is a great article written by Diana Norcross after her experience at our April 2011 camp!